Algoteers/Improvement-Proposals/SIP 014 - Simulation & Execution Status.md

-# SIP 014 - SIP 014 - Simulation & Execution Status
+# SIP 014 - Simulation & Execution Status

 _This is a recommendation by Luis Molina to be implemented as a joint effort._